rsmaller/carg/README.md

 ### HEAP_ALLOCATED
 This is a flag for declaring an argument as heap-allocated.
 In practice, this should never be used.
 This library automatically handles setting this flag when using the `heapArgInit()` function-style macro.

+### ENFORCE_NESTING_ORDER
+This is a flag for declaring the root of a nested argument as not order-agnostic; this flag should be set in `nestedArgumentInit()`, and the library will do runtime checks in `setFlagsFromNestedArgs()` to ensure arguments nested within other arguments come after their parent arguments in the argument vector.

 ### NO_DEFAULT_VALUE
 This macro expands to `{0}`, and any argument initialized with it in `argInit()` will be zero-initialized.
 To enforce